ialbert/plac/doc/plac_adv.rst

 mode is some 20% slower than the sequential mode.

-Since the pattern "submit a bunch of tasks, start them and collect the results" is so common, plac_ provides an utility function ``runp(genseq, mode='p')`` to start a bunch of generators and return a list of results.
+Since the pattern "submit a bunch of tasks, start them and collect the results" is so common, plac_ provides a utility function ``runp(genseq, mode='p')`` to start a bunch of generators and return a list of results.
 By default ``runp`` use processes, but you can use threads by passing ``mode='t'``.